 For more than a century, our built environment has been dominated by high carbon, energy hungry materials such as cement and steel.
-These materials were integral to a new wave of innovation, allowing a new generation of superstructures to rise to heights once limited to the likes of the Great Pyramid of Giza.
+But the 21st century will be the age of sustainable materials – and timber is likely to be foremost among them.

 The built environment is currently responsible for around 40% of carbon emissions in the UK – many millions of tonnes of carbon emissions every year.
 Architects, engineers, urbanists, and all those who help shape the way we live and move around our cities have a deep responsibility to be aware of, and design for, the impact of climate change.
 They have one of the greatest opportunities to shape a new future.
 In the timber supply chain, designers have a tool to make this happen.

 Is timber the future?

 A sustainable timber supply chain stands as a proven business model ready to support a new wave of ingenuity centred on low-carbon construction.
 Timber allows for new – and existing – buildings to transform our cities into areas which work in harmony with, rather than opposition to, our planet.
 Which add to the natural world, rather than plunder it.
 Which act as a vast network of carbon capture and storage, rather than stand testament to vast amounts of carbon emissions.

 Timber Development UK (TDUK) was brought together to drive forward this transformation.
 This begins with two key objectives.
 To connect the supply chain, as the largest supply chain body in the UK, spanning sawmill to specifier.
 And to lead best practice by building the largest, most comprehensive online library of technical specification and design guidance for our members.
 We are now in a position to fulfil both these aims.

 How TDUK can help its members push timber forwards